Selithrarion/vue_audio-tools/README.md

 - Waveform
 - Equalizer
 - Equalizer spectrum ❌
+- Detect BPM ❌
+- Change detected BPM when we're changing song speed ❌
+- Detect and visualize beats ✨
+- Snap to nearest beat when selecting export region ✨
-- Export cropped audio with updated data ❌
+- Export cropped audio to mp3 format with selected settings ❌
+- Exprot to wav ✨
 #### Other
 - Google analytics
 - Sentry - error monitoring and logging for both frontend and backend